 After they die, the fungus will cover their bodies in a layer of mold, creating more spores—a perfect pest deterrent.

 If you get it from a store to put on your garden yourself, be sure to wear protective clothing and follow the instructions carefully.

 9. Coffee Grounds

-While they’re a great natural fertilizer, they have certain chemicals that will adversely affect some plants.
+However, be careful with which plants you put them around.
+While they’re a great natural fertilizer, uncomposted coffee grounds can adversely affect some plants.

 10. Diatomaceous Earth

 Used as an organic gardening pesticide, this white powder is fatal to most pests.
 It cuts up soft-bodied insects like flea beetle larvae, killing them.

 Spread it liberally around the base of the plants.
 However, reapply after heavy watering or after there’s been rainfall.
 You can also use it to treat flea beetles in the house.

 11. Row Covers

 Install row covers over the rows in early spring, before it gets warm enough for the adults to emerge.
 However, make sure you remove them when the plants start to flower, or your pollinators will have less to feed on.